DEVANG-2021/ZeroShield---AI-Powered-Adversarial-Defense-for-Zero-Trust-Security/README.md

 It enhances traditional Zero Trust Security by enabling real-time attack detection, adaptive defense, and decentralized learning across distributed nodes.

 ---
+## Team Member in the Project
+Shivam Patel - Software Engineer - University of Windsor
+---
 ## 🚀 Features
 - Real-time cyberattack detection and classification.
 - Adversarial sample generation using GANs for model hardening.